An organic green grass lawn, photo courtesy Alan Bridge

 Use Organic Pesticides, Herbicides and Fertilizers

-These chemicals are not natural and can harm the natural balance in the ecosystem.
+These chemicals are not at all natural and do harm the natural balance in the ecosystem.
 For example, only about 3% of the bugs in your garden are pests, but pesticides will kill 99% of the bugs, including beneficial insects, that come into contact with it.
-If you do need to use some additives in your garden try to use organic pesticides, herbicides, and fertilizers that will be on sale in your local garden center.
+It will decimate earthworms as well and then your soil will have to be aerated by hand.
+That's a lot of work.

-Use an Electric Lawnmower
+Use an Electric Mower

-Add Mulch; Feed the Soil
+Add Mulch; Feed Your Soil

-Reduce Water Usage
+Reducing Your Water Usage